spencerahill/clim-change-course_2024/assignments/b8800-term-paper.md

 ### Length
 The final submitted paper will be ~10-15 pages (not including the bibliography), double-spaced.

+The abstract should not exceed roughly 250 words.
+The abstract should introduce the scientific question you're exploring, motivate it, and briefly summarize the paper's key findings, and possibly conclude with some outlook for future work etc.  No more, no less.

 The 10-15 page range is only a guideline: more important than the exact length is how clearly you convey your scientific story.
 If you can do that in, say, 8 pages, that's great.
 (As the [adage](https://www.quora.com/Who-wrote-the-quote-If-I-had-more-time-I-would-have-written-you-a-shorter-letter) goes, "Sorry I wrote you a long [review paper]; I didn't have time to write you a shorter one.")

 Or, especially if you include multiple large figures, perhaps you'll end up needing, say, 18 pages.